IBM-DTeam/swift-for-db2/README.md

 ## Contributing
 1. Clone this repository, `git clone https://github.com/IBM-DTeam/swift-for-db2`
-2. Build and run tests
+2. Build and run tests with `swift test -Xcc -I/usr/local/include -Xlinker -L/usr/local/lib`

   ### Notes
   * You are required to set the environment variable DB2_CONN_STRING to your database connection string.